-All students must check into the Canvas learning management system (LMS) and complete the course check-in quiz no later than Thursday; the fourth (4th) day of the first week or submit an assignment by the 7th day of the course with prior coordination with the instructor.
-Students who do not complete the course check-in quiz by Thursday will be immediately withdrawn from the course and must request a Leave of Absence (LOA) for good cause prior to 14 days of consecutive absences or be administratively withdrawn from the program.
+All students must check into the Canvas learning management system (LMS) no later than Thursday; the fourth (4th) day of the first week or complete assignment by the 7th day of the course with prior coordination with the instructor.
+Students who do not complete any assignment during the first week may request a Leave of Absence (LOA) for good cause prior to 14 days of consecutive absences or be administratively withdrawn from the course or program.
 To successfully drop a course without financial liability, all students must request to drop the course on or before the fourteenth (14) day of a six (6) week term or payment period, ending on Sunday of the second week.
-This is the drop/add period for all CERT/AAS-BMET students.
-Students may officially withdraw from class during drop/add period without receiving grades, or financial obligations for the classes dropped.
+This is the drop/add period for all students may officially withdraw from class during drop/add period without receiving grades, or financial obligations for the classes dropped.
 Schedule changes other than as described above may incur both financial and academic penalties.
 A student who stops attending a course after the drop/add period will receive a "W," withdrawn without a grade.
 A student who stops attending a course after the mid-term, and is failing such course, will receive a grade of "F," withdrawn with a failing grade.